 Social change means a prominent revision in behavior patterns and cultural values.
 It is possible to see how fashion changes according to the current social and political moments throughout history.
 What is seen on brand collections and fashion shows, is a reflection of what is happening in real life, outside of the catwalks.

 An example is how minimalism came into existence.
 It emerged as an artistic movement of the 20th century that questioned consumerism.
 That kind of thought gained expression and adopters.
 Soon, its references appeared in the fashion industry.

-Fashion is not simply the creation of designers.
+Surely, fashion is not simply the creation of designers.
 It is an image full of references and ideas that echoes the context of an era.
-It mirrors different aspects such as image, self-esteem, politics, beauty standards, technological innovations, street fashion, and more.
+It mirrors different aspects such as image, politics, beauty standards and technological innovations, street fashion.
 The relationship between fashion and society is a two-way street.
 So that one is directly influenced by the other and vice-versa.

 As the panelists discussed at the POWWOW event, fashion can be considered as a cultural layer of our own skin.
 If “beauty was just for a few in the past”, as Elle B. Zhou stated, “now discussions are going around on how important it is that fashion, beauty and everything around it, become for everyone”.

 5 Social Changes that Reflect on Fashion

 To change society’s behavior, it is important to promote awareness.
 Make everyone understand why these transformations are important.

 The fashion industry is facing an era never seen before.
-Society is rearranging its values, giving more voice to minorities, and paying attention to the environment.
+Society is rearranging its values, putting minorities and the environment under the spotlight.
 Consumers are demanding transparency, diversity, eco-consciousness, and representativeness.
-Consequently, the fashion industry started to embrace all these pillars and rethink its ways of production.
+Consequently, the fashion industry started to embrace these pillars and rethink its ways of production.

 Check out 5 shreds of evidence that fashion is walking along with social changes!